measurify/model-registry/README.md

 In particular, the connection string with the database and administrator credential (at startup the registry will create a admin user with these credential), the expiration time of tokens, the log level, the secret word for the HTTPS certificate file, the secret word for the JWT token.

+Then you can follow the Quick Start instruction to get the Registry.

 The Registry can support both HTTP and HTTPS.
 Without certificate, the registry starts using a self-signed certificate (stored in the resources forlder) or in HTTP (if also the self-signed certificate is missing).
 It is reccomended to get a valid certificate from a authority.
 In the following, we provide instruction to add a certificate from [Let's Encript](https://letsencrypt.org/), a free, automated and open Certificate Authority.
 Detailed instruction can be found at [Certbot instruction](https://certbot.eff.org/instructions)

 Install Certbot